NashTech-Labs/ado.docker.push/README.md

-# ADO Pipeline Template for Docker Push
+# ADO Pipeline Template for Docker Login

-This template contains an Azure pipeline that can be extended to push a docker image to acr under different Azure pipelines.
+This template contains an Azure pipeline that can be extended to build an image from a docker file under different Azure pipelines.

 ## use case